Providing fact testimony

 When a lawsuit is filed against an architecture firm for services it provided, members of the firm may be subpoenaed to testify on relevant facts in a deposition and possibly in a trial.
-Click here for suggested tips and guidelines when providing fact testimony.
+View suggested tips and guidelines when providing fact testimony

 When a claim is made, counsel experienced in defending design professionals is retained by the professional liability insurance carrier to defend the claim on behalf of the architect.
 Resolving a complaint requires a collaborative effort between the architect and attorney.
-Find out how best to work with an attorney in your own claim’s defense by clicking here.
+Find out how best to work with an attorney in your own claim’s defense.

 James B. Atkins, FAIA, FKIA, is an architect and author who lives in Dallas, Texas and formerly a Principal/Owner of HKS Architects.

 All information on this page is copyrighted by James B. Atkins and Greg N. Ziegler.
 A license is granted to the AIA Trust and to members of the American Institute of Architects to use the same with permission.
 The authors and the AIA Trust assume no liability for the use of this information by AIA members or by others who by clicking on any of the links above agree to use the same at their sole risk.
 Any other reproduction or use is strictly prohibited.

 This information is provided as a member service and neither the Authors nor the AIA Trust is rendering legal advice.
 Laws vary by state and members should seek legal counsel or professional advice to evaluate these suggestions and to advise the member on proper risk management tools for each project.